cerner/fhir.cerner.com/content/dstu2/authorization.md

 that if your solution compromises a large number of refresh tokens that such refresh tokens need not be revoked;
-only our client credentials need to be rotated to prevent misues of such compromised token values.
-Client credentials for applications using Cerner's authorization server as issued via [Cerner Central System Account Management][SYSTEM-ACCOUNTS].
+only our client credentials need to be rotated to prevent misuses of such compromised token values.
+Client credentials for are issued via [Cerner Central System Account Management][SYSTEM-ACCOUNTS].

 It is currently not recommended to store offline_access tokens in persistent storage at a user's device.
 Cerner's authorization